Gustavo Caraballo: Youth

+In August 2022, Caraballo received his first call-up to the United States U15 for training.
+However, he did not play in any matches.

 Caraballo was added to the Venezuela U17 squad for preparations ahead of the 2025 FIFA U-17 World Cup.
 Caraballo arrived for two friendlies against Panama ahead of traveling to Europe to face England, Germany, and Israel in friendly matches hosted in Duisburg, Germany.
 Caraballo made his debut on 29 August against Panama and scored as Venezuela won 4–0.
 In the following match against Panama, Caraballo scored a brace to secure a 5–1 scoreline.
 On 16 September, Caraballo received another call-up, this time for two friendly matches against Colombia.
 He would play the second match on 20 September as Venezuela lost 1–0.
 Caraballo rejoined the U17 squad for the Dubai Youth Challenge, and he came on as a 60th-minute substitution in a 1–1 draw with Uzbekistan on 20 October.
 Caraballo started against Uganda in another 1–1 draw and against Morocco in a 3–3 draw on 23 October and 25 October respectively.
 Two days after the match against Morocco, Caraballo substituted on in a 2–0 win over Burkina Faso.

 Caraballo was selected to represent Venezuela at the 2025 FIFA U-17 World Cup and they were drawn in Group E with England, Egypt, and Haiti.
 On 7 November, Caraballo made his competition debut as a 75th-minute substitute for Juan Uribe in a 1–1 draw with Egypt.
 In the following match against Haiti, Caraballo started as Venezuela won 4–2 and finished top of their group unbeaten.
 In the round of 32, Venezuela were defeated 2–1 by North Korea.

+On 27 May 2026, Caraballo was called up to the Venezuela U20 team for the 2026 Maurice Revello Tournament.
+Caraballo made his debut for the U20s as a starter in a 3–1 loss to Ivory Coast.